Entropic repulsion and scaling limit for a finite number of non-intersecting subcritical FK interfaces: Local statistics of directed non-intersecting random bridges

 As observed in the precedent sections, a subcritical percolation cluster can be roughly described as the trajectory of a directed random walk \textit{decorated} with $\delta$-confined clusters of edges.
 For that reason, it is convenient to study directed system of non-intersecting random bridges carrying $\delta$-diamonds around their steps.
-We then make the following assumption: \begin{Assumption} There exists a $\delta > 0$ such that almost surely, \begin{equ} (\theta^1_1, X^1_1) \in \mathcal{Y}^{+,\delta}_0. \end{equ} \end{Assumption}
+We then make the following assumption: \begin{assumption} There exists a $\delta > 0$ such that almost surely,